 - Smart TV platform

-However, the Smart TV platform is not a deal-breaker.
 Different TV companies use different platforms.
 LG and Samsung use their own in-house software, while Sony uses Android TV.
 There are usually slight differences in the app selection, but most of these platforms offer the basic sets of features.

 Furthermore, even if the TV does not have this platform, you can plug in Apple TV or Chromecast instead of relying on any onboard software.
 In fact, the external box or dongle runs a lot faster and provides a better selection of apps.
-You will also get more regular updates than anything on the TV itself.
+You will also get more regular updates than anything on a TV itself.